Defending the Gulf With Nature

 Nature-based Coastal Resilience Solutions In Practice

-But there has never been a large-scale coastal resilience project at a base like what is happening at Tyndall now.
-TNC’s grant comes primarily through the DoD’s Readiness and Environmental Protection Program (REPI) and Bay County, Florida’s RESTORE Program.
+There has never been a large-scale coastal resilience project at a base like what is happening at Tyndall now.
+TNC’s federal grant awards have been provided by the Readiness and Environmental Protection (REPI) Program and U.S. Treasury Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies (RESTORE) of the Gulf Coast States Act settlement to Bay County, Florida.
 The primary mission of the program is to protect the military’s ability to test and train—a goal that often coincides with protecting the land surrounding bases to prevent encroachment and incompatible development.
-That common interest between the DoD and TNC has a long history—they’ve been working together to protect land and endangered species habitat since the late 1970s.
+That common interest between the military and TNC has a long history; they’ve worked together to protect land and endangered species habitat since the late 1970s.

 A Blueprint for Coastal Resilience

-The DoD does not take climate change lightly; the 2021 Climate Adaptation Plan states that the DoD "has identified climate change as a critical national security issue and threat multiplier and top management challenge."
-Barnes, Mixson and their TNC partners are hopeful that Tyndall will not be the last military base to implement large-scale green solutions: what happens there will shape how Congress approaches other bases in the future.
+Payne, Barnes and their TNC partners are hopeful that Tyndall will not be the last military base to implement large-scale nature-based solutions; what happens at Tyndall will shape how Congress approaches other bases in the future.

 A Win-Win for Military and Conservation

-Once in place, the living shoreline, oyster reef breakwater, submerged shoreline and supplemented wetlands will continue to grow and protect both the environment and the military interests at Tyndall.
-"When these things become self-sustaining, we don't have to keep pouring money into them," points out Barnes.
-"It's not a sea wall or levee that will have to be strengthened and repaired.
+Once in place, the living shoreline, oyster reef breakwater, submerged shoreline and seagrass enhancements will continue to grow and protect both the environment and the military interests at Tyndall.
+“These nature-based solutions are designed to be self-sustaining, with the ability to expand and contract along with the natural fluctuations of the St. Andrew Bay environment,” Konchar says.

 We Can’t Save Nature Without You